electrode-io/fynpo/README.md

 ### Easier Debugging `node_modules`

-`node_modules` installed by [npm] could potentially have multiple copies of the same version of a package.
-So even if you've identified the module that you think could help you debug your problem, you may still need to deal with multiple copies of the same version.
+`node_modules` installed by [npm] could potentially have multiple copies of an identical package.
+So even if you've identified the module under `node_modules` to investigate your issue, you may still need to figure which copy.

 With `fyn`'s flat `node_modules` design, there is only one copy of any version so it's easier for you to set your breakpoint.
-Of course you still have to figure out which version if there are multiple versions of a package though.

 ### Using with Lerna

 [lerna] actually implements its own internal `npm link` like feature to support a monorepo with packages that depend on each other.

-`fyn` works particularly well with a [lerna] monorepo, but of course since it offers an enhanced `npm link`, it replaces [lerna]'s bootstrap feature.
+`fyn` works particularly well with a [lerna] monorepo, but since it offers an enhanced `npm link`, it replaces [lerna]'s bootstrap feature.

 To bootstrap a [lerna] repo with `fyn`'s enhanced `npm link`, please use the module [fynpo].